• Skip to main content

 Begin by gathering up all of your materials.
 We used a glass bottle from the bulk section at the grocery store (it used to hold maple syrup) and a clear plastic straw that we snagged the last time that we stopped for a smoothie.

 Fill the bottle ¼ full of plain water.
-Then, add an equal amount of rubbing alcohol so that the bottle is half full.
+Next, add an equal amount of rubbing alcohol so that the bottle is half full.
 Add a few drops of food coloring.

-Put the straw into the bottle, and holding it so that it does not touch the bottom but is suspended slightly in the liquid, wrap the modeling clay around the top of the bottle and the straw.
+Place the straw in the bottle, and holding it so that it does not touch the bottom but is suspended slightly in the liquid, wrap the modeling clay around the top of the bottle and the straw.
 This will hold the straw in place and prevent it from falling farther into the bottle.

-Note how far up the straw the liquid now comes.
+Pay attention to how far up the straw the liquid now comes.
 Use the marker to mark the outside of the bottle at the spot where the straw goes from being filled with liquid to being empty (i.e. the line where the liquid stops filling the straw).
-This line shows the current temperature where the bottle is at the moment.
+This line indicates the current temperature where the bottle is at the moment.

 Annie Riechmann is an educator, blogger, and mama to two small people who lives in the Boston area.
 Annie is also the creator and publisher of Alphabet Glue, a literacy themed e-magazine for families.
 She is a big believer in tree climbing at any age and of wearing knee-high striped socks.
 You can visit her at her online abode, Bird and Little Bird, where she writes about everything from books and babies to laundering snowpants and the joys of putting a husband through residency.